Providing Proof of Income for a Mortgage

 What to do if you don’t have enough proof of earnings

-Perhaps you’ve only recently entered the workplace or switched to being self-employed and have no accounts as evidence to submit.
+Perhaps you’ve only recently entered the workplace or switched to self-employed and have no accounts as evidence to submit.
 If that’s the case, don’t panic.
-If you reach out to an expert, they’ll be able to advise on any lenders who don’t require as many months’ or years’ worth of payslips or accounts and advise on potential alternatives you could provide.
+If you reach out to an expert, they can advise you on any lenders who don’t require as many months’ or years’ worth of payslips or accounts as possible and advise you on potential alternatives you could provide.

 How to prove rental income for a buy-to-let property

-If you plan on purchasing a home with the intention of renting it out and will use the rental income to cover the mortgage repayments, a lender will need to be comfortable that this will be sufficient.
+If you plan on purchasing a home to rent it out and use the rental income to cover the mortgage repayments, a lender must be comfortable that this will be sufficient.
 Most lenders require that the rental income be between 125% and 145% of the mortgage repayments.
-Lenders will arrange for a valuation of the property and the surveyor will advise what they believe the property would rent for on the open market.
+Lenders will arrange a property valuation, and the surveyor will advise what they believe the property would rent for on the open market.

-Sidenote: In this scenario, it’s important to remember that some lenders require an applicant to be earning a minimum amount.
-This is often £25,000 a year.
+Sidenote: In this scenario, it’s important to remember that some lenders require an applicant to earn a minimum amount, which is often £25,000 a year.

 Maximise your chance of approval with a dedicated specialist broker